Topics Map > Active Learning

-Active Learning Classroom (ALC) activities that support clinical judgement
+Active Learning Classroom (ALC) activities that support clinical judgment

-These resources present guidance on ways of facilitating clinical judgement within a large active learning classrooms on campus.
+These resources guide how to facilitate clinical judgment within a large active learning classroom on campus.
 These resources are organized around four types of learning activities that support:

 Critical Thinking